Flexing RISC-V Instruction Subset Processors to Extreme Edge: Methodology of RISSP Generation

 \subsection{Modular Execution Unit}

-ModularEX is the main execution unit of the generated RISP.
+ModularEX is the main execution unit of the generated RISSP.
 It consists of a switch that handles the instruction hardware blocks and their interfaces.
 The switch is automatically generated and ensures that the outputs of the instruction-under-execution module are triggered.
 It is a simple case statement in SystemVerilog with N cases, where N is the number of the instructions in the sub-ISA.
 The instruction hardware blocks are integrated with the switch into ModularEX (fully combinational design).

-In Step 3 - \textbf{Figure \ref{fig:methodology}}, ModularEX is stitched to the memory interfaces and the register file (RF) to generate an unoptimised RISP, which will be an input to the hardware synthesis tool to optimize it by maximizing sharing inside ModularEX.
-The output of this stage is the final RISP tailored to the application or the domain under consideration, which is fully programmable within its domain and does not require any prior design of fundamental blocks used in traditional processors, e.g., functional units like ALUs.
+In Step 3 - \textbf{Figure \ref{fig:methodology}}, ModularEX is stitched to the memory interfaces and the RF to generate an unoptimised RISSP, which is an input to the hardware synthesis tool that optimizes it by maximizing sharing inside ModularEX.
+The output is the final RISSP tailored to the application or the domain under consideration, which is fully programmable within the boundaries of its instruction subset.